MRR

 The report supports a wide range of filters to help you focus on specific segments of your business.
 These include:

-• Additional filters – plan, subscription tier, region/country, billing frequency, and payment type (see all filters)
+• Additional filters – plan, region/country, billing frequency, payment method, customer age, etc. (see all filters)

 Filters are applied to both the chart and the table simultaneously.

-You can also export the table as a CSV file for offline analysis or reporting.
+You can export the table as a CSV file for offline analysis or reporting by clicking the "Export" icon next to the date picker.

 Practical tips